phinanix/rust-beavers/notes.md

 there were 150016 undecided machines wxyz steps: 3000 proof steps: 2000 proof max_tape: 100
 analyzed 150016 machines. bouncers: 98046 of which QH bouncers: 6116 notQH bouncers: 91930 undecided: 51970

+implemented trying multiple alignments! before alignment there were 150016 undecided machines wxyz steps: 3000 proof steps: 2000 proof max_tape: 100 analyzed 150016 machines. bouncers: 98046 of which QH bouncers: 6116 notQH bouncers: 91930 undecided: 51970 after alignment there were 150016 undecided machines wxyz steps: 3000 proof steps: 2000 proof max_tape: 100 analyzed 150016 machines. bouncers: 98152 of which QH bouncers: 6116 notQH bouncers: 92036 undecided: 51864

+98046 -> 98152 = +106, all of which do not QH!

+after alignment
+there were 150016 undecided machines wxyz steps: 10000 proof steps: 20000 proof max_tape: 300
+analyzed 150016 machines. bouncers: 98157 of which QH bouncers: 6116 notQH bouncers: 92041 undecided: 51859

+98020 -> 98157 = +137, all of which do not QH

+3k
+aligning -len_z to len_z instead of half that proves exactly 1 machine at 3k lol (it does not QH) 98153 / 51863
+10k
+but at 10k it proves nothing
+98157 / 51859

+more steps seems strictly good now - it proves 4 more machines without failing to prove any others

+added truncation to the beginnings of records to see what happens and in particular whether it can let us solve some of the machines that take a very long time sooner with truncation: there were 150016 undecided machines wxyz steps: 3000 proof steps: 2000 proof max_tape: 100 analyzed 150016 machines. bouncers: 98160 of which QH bouncers: 6116 notQH bouncers: 92044 undecided: 51856

+98153 -> 98160 = +7 LOL
+wxyz steps: 3000 proof steps: 1000 proof max_tape: 100
+analyzed 150016 machines. bouncers: 98160 of which QH bouncers: 6116 notQH bouncers: 92044 undecided: 51856
+halving proof steps doesn't cost anything currently

+wxyz steps: 1000 proof steps: 1000 proof max_tape: 100
+analyzed 150016 machines. bouncers: 97939 of which QH bouncers: 6116 notQH bouncers: 91823 undecided: 52077
+going down to 1k does cost us a couple hundred machines still, but not very many

+wxyz steps: 10000 proof steps: 20000 proof max_tape: 300
+analyzed 150016 machines. bouncers: 98181 of which QH bouncers: 6116 notQH bouncers: 92065 undecided: 51835

+better truncaction was implemented
+3k 98160 -> 98179 (+19)
+from no trunctation to good truncation
+10k 98157 -> 98181 (+24)
+from no trunctation to mid trunctation to good truncation 10k 98157 ->(+5) 98162 ->(+19) 98181

+with good truncatin
+wxyz steps: 20000 proof steps: 20000 proof max_tape: 300
+analyzed 150016 machines. bouncers: 98181 of which QH bouncers: 6116 notQH bouncers: 92065 undecided: 51835

+1k = 97939
+3k = 98179 (+221)
+10k = 98181 (+2)
+20k = 98181 (+0)

+I did a big run to produce the canonical remaining machines file [src/main.rs:679:3] num_lr_steps = 1000000 [src/main.rs:679:3] num_rule_steps = 200
+tnf machines 1000000
+tnf machines 2000000
+halted: 183983 quasihalted (cycled): 192528 quashalted (lr): 762025
+non-qh (cycled): 151072 non-qh (lr): 1504341 inconclusive: 149720
+there were 149720 undecided machines wxyz steps: 10000 proof steps: 20000 proof max_tape: 300
+analyzed 149720 machines. bouncers: 98181 of which QH bouncers: 6116 notQH bouncers: 92065 undecided: 51539
+wrote 51539 machines to file: machine_lists/size4_bouncer_aligned_truncated_10k_20k_300_23_august_24

+149720 down to 51539! ~3x, 2.905 to be specific